TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 - Creates a health check.
 - For the health check **protocol**, HTTPS, HTTP, and TPC are supported, and the information that can be entered differs depending on the selected protocol.
-    - HTTPS input items: No certificate verification, port, health check cycle, maximum response latency, maximum retries, path, expected status code, expected response body, and request header
+    - HTTPS input items: No certificate verification, port, health check interval, Maximum response latency (timeout), maximum retries, path, expected status code, expected response body, and request header
-    - HTTP input items: Port, health check cycle, maximum response latency, maximum retries, path, expected status code, expected response body, and request header
+    - HTTP input items: Port, health check interval, Maximum response latency (timeout), maximum retries, path, expected status code, expected response body, and request header
-    - TCP input items: Port, health check cycle, maximum response latency, maximum retry count
+    - TCP input items: Port, health check interval, Maximum response latency (timeout), maximum retry count
 - Using **Disable certificate validation** allows you to ignore the TLS/SSL certificate of an endpoint being invalid when a health check is performed.
 - Does not support a page redirected from an endpoint when determining **Expected status code** and **Expected response body**.
 - There is a limit to the maximum number of health checks that can be created.
 If you want to raise the limit, please contact us.
 [1:1 Inquiry](https://www.toast.com/kr/support/inquiry?alias=tab3_02)